IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/8-created-channel.PNG)

-- Now browse to the "Channels" page in the left navigation menu
+- Now browse to the "Channels" page in the left navigation menu.
+It should look similar to the image above.
 - If all went well you should see the channel name listed after the panel refreshes
 - But we are not quite done...
 Click the dots in the action column and select the "Join Peers" option
 - A menu will appear, check all of your peers and then click the "Add Selected" button